-No, you are not required to attend your Property Assessment Review Panel hearing in person.
-If you are unable to attend your hearing, you may appoint a representative or agent to appear and present evidence on your behalf.
+No, you are not required to call in for your Property Assessment Review Panel hearing.
+If you are unable to call into your hearing, you may appoint a representative or agent to call in and present evidence on your behalf.
 Alternatively, you can submit a written statement of evidence for the Panel to consider.
 All evidence presented to a Panel either verbally or written is reviewed and considered prior to a Panel making its decision.
-In certain circumstances, with prior approval and arrangement, if the parties are unable to travel to the hearing location, hearings can be conducted by conference call.

 You should begin to prepare for your Property Assessment Review Panel hearing soon after filing your property assessment complaint (appeal).
 You will receive a Notice of Hearing in the mail though it may only arrive five days prior to your hearing date.
 To allow yourself sufficient time to prepare a good package of evidence to support your position, you are encouraged to begin preparation early.